Chapter 2.46

 2.46.060 Duties and responsibilities.

-D. The Commission shall seek out additional input and maintain a dialogue with various City organizations including but not limited to Lake Elsinore Marine Search and Rescue, neighborhood watch groups, homeowners’ associations, the Chamber of Commerce and the Downtown Merchants Association, etc.
+D. The Commission shall gather additional input by maintaining an ongoing dialogue with various community organizations including, but not limited to, the Animal Friends of the Valleys, Citizens Corps, Lake Elsinore Marine Search and Rescue, neighborhood watch groups, homeowners’ associations, Chamber of Commerce, Downtown Merchants Association, etc.

-E. The Commission shall report to the City Council on a regular basis, and all recommendations shall be forwarded to the City Council for consideration.
+G. Provide a written report to the City Manager’s office on a quarterly basis to be forwarded to the City Council for review.

 2.46.070 Meetings.